 Most soldering is done at temperatures ranging from 350-600 degrees F. Copper brazing is performed around 1,100-1,500 F.

 More on Installing Crown Moulding & Seamless Baseboards

 The end use of the item you want welded greatly impacts the joining method you should choose.
 Experimenting with the soldering and brazing techniques perfected by jewelry makers can produce some beautiful looks and seamless joints for high-end metal moulding installation and furniture accent projects.

 When you cut metal, the resulting ends can be sharp.
 That tends to scare installers away.
-The idea is that you find a crafty manufacturer who will pre-miter and pre-weld your pieces.
+Find a crafty manufacturer who will pre-miter and pre-weld your decorative metal trim.
 By smoothing out these corners in the factory, you’ll avoid having a dangerously sharp edge where the two points meet.
 Remember also that Dahlstrom Architectural Mouldings’ optional pre-fabricated 90-degree joints can use any of our metal mouldings in not only copper, but brass and bronze as well.